LLNL/merlin/docs/source/modules/run_simulation/run_simulation.rst

 Running the simulation
 ~~~~~~~~~~~~~~~~~~~~~~
-This is where we specify the input parameters and run each of the simulations.
+In this step we specify the input parameters and run each of the simulations.
 For OpenFOAM, we simply need to change the values in each of the files related
-to Lidspeed and Viscosity.
+to lid-speed and viscosity.
 We then utilize the OpenFOAM docker image to run each
 of these input parameters locally.

-The parameters of interest are the Enstrophy and Kinetic Energy at each cell.
+The quantities of interest are the enstrophy and kinetic energy at each cell.
-The enstrophy is calculated through an OpenFOAM post processing of the
+The enstrophy is calculated through an OpenFOAM post processing of the the flow
+fields while the kinetic energy is manually calculated using the velocity flow
+field that is outputted normally with the lid driven cavity.

+The ``run_openfoam`` executable calculates the appropriate ``deltaT`` so that we
+have a Courant number of less than 1.
+It also uses the ``icoFoam`` solver on the
+cavity decks and gives us VTK files that are helpful for visualizing the flow fields
+using visualization tools such as VisIt or ParaView.

 This part should look like: